FARZINzx/Chat-App/README.md

 - 🔄 Automatic scrolling of chat window on new messages
 - 🎨 Clean, responsive UI styled with Tailwind CSS
 - 📦 Simple, modular codebase to illustrate pure JS + WebSocket usage
+- 🧑‍🤝‍🧑 **Group Chat Support:** Users can create or join named chat groups
+- 🔁 **Rejoin Groups:** Rejoin a previously joined group using `/join <group-name>`
+- 🚪 **Leave Group:** Exit from a group anytime using `/exit`
+- 🧠 **Command System:** Built-in support for slash commands like `/join`, `/exit`
+- 🆔 **Unique Usernames:** Users are prompted to choose unique names at join time
+- ⚠️ **System Notifications:** Real-time feedback on joins, exits, and system messages

+### 💬 Chat Types
+1. **Server Chat**
+   - Sends a message that triggers a server echo
+   - Default tab on app load

+2. **Private Chat**
+   - Select another user to start a one-on-one conversation
+   - Only the selected user receives the message

+3. **Group Chat**
+   - Send messages to all group members
+   - Commands:
+     - `/exit`: leave the group (you stop receiving messages)
+     - `/join`: rejoin the group (you start receiving again)

+    ### ⚙️ Backend Features
+- Express static server to serve frontend
+- WebSocket server on port `8080`
+- Client health checking via `ping/pong` every 30s
+- Auto-removal of disconnected clients
+- Broadcasts updated client list to all users

 ---